dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 - _familyName_: surname of the user
 - _password_: password of the user
 - _lang_: the default language of the user: "en", "de", "fr", "it" (optional, default: "en")
 - _groups_: List of groups the user belongs to.
 The name of the group has to be provided with the ontology's namespace, p.ex. "onto:editors".
 The given ontology defined in the same ontology file has no name, so only ":editors" is required if the user belongs to the group "editors". (optional)
 - _projects_: List of projects the user belongs to.
 The project name has to be followed by a ":" and either "member" or "admin".
 This indicates if the new user has admin rights in the given project or is an ordinary user. `myproject:admin` would add the user as admin to the project "myproject".
-The given project defined in the same ontology file has no name, so only ":admin"or ":member" is required.
+The given project defined in the same ontology file has no name, so only ":admin"or ":member" is required. (optional)

 Example: